Religion in the Outer Hebrides: Polls

 A poll conducted in 2000 showed slightly more than 60% of islanders in favour of having ferry and air travel available on Sundays, though a still larger majority wanted a referendum on such matters – something that has not taken place.
 The same poll showed a clear majority against the opening of shops on Sunday.

 Religion in Harris

 Harris has a largely Presbyterian population that still practises sabbatarianism.
 Most retail outlets are shut on Sunday.
 Those that conduct business on Sundays are known to be regularly visited by locals attempting to convince shop owners to shut down, the exception being the local pubs.
 This area has been described as the last bastion of conservative Calvinism in Britain, and there was controversy in 2006 when Calmac started a Sunday ferry service between Berneray and Harris and in 2010 between Stornoway and the mainland.

+In Harris, there are seven congregations of the Catholic Church, five congregations of the Church of Scotland, five of the Free Church of Scotland, three congregations of the Free Church Continuing, and three Free Presbyterian Church of Scotland congregations.